Craig Coleman: Playing career

-Coleman was graded to South Sydney as a seventeen-year-old in 1980.
+Coleman, affectionally known in rugby league circles as "Tugger", was graded to South Sydney as a seventeen-year-old in 1980.
 In 1981 he played in the under-23 side coached by Brian Smith which lost only two games in the season and won the Grand Final at the Sydney Cricket Ground.

 He made his first-grade début for South Sydney in round 14 of the 1982 season, playing off the bench against the Canterbury-Bankstown Bulldogs at Redfern Oval.
 His first match at halfback was in round 22 of the 1982 season against Peter Sterling, and the Parramatta Eels at Redfern Oval.

-During his eleven seasons with Souths, Coleman spent three off-seasons playing in England - Widnes, Hull FC and Leeds.
+During his eleven seasons with Souths, Coleman spent three off-seasons playing in England – Widnes, Hull FC and Leeds.
 After he was released by Souths at the end of the 1992 season, he played a fourth off-season in England, for Salford.

-Due to his late return to Australia (after the 1 February signing deadline), Coleman was unable to sign with the Gold Coast for the 1993 season.
+Due to his late return to Australia (after 1 February signing deadline), Coleman was unable to sign with the Gold Coast for the 1993 season.
 He threatened to take the Australian Rugby League to court when he was denied the clearance but spent the year playing park football for the Coogee Wombats in Souths' A-grade competition.
 He was back in first grade in 1994 with the Gold Coast Seagulls, and finished his first-grade career playing one season for the Western Suburbs Magpies in 1996 under coach, Tommy Raudonikis.